It is true with every child of God.

-Such a pitiful position is the portion of various followers of Jesus.
-They know all the right words to say about the faithfulness of the Lord and how He promised never to leave of forsake them.
-Yet somehow they still feel forsaken by God regardless of those biblical statements of God’s faithfulness to His people.
+They know all the right words to say about the faithfulness of the Lord and how He promises never to leave of forsake them.
+Even though the Bible is clear about God's faithfulness to His people, they still feel forsaken.